goldfarbas/jekyll_site/collections/_posts/2019-12-02-recap-november.markdown

 In November we achieved another all-time-high TVL in ETH, according to defipulse.com stats, with 100% growth over the month:
 ![](/images/blog/bZx___Stats__Charts_and_Guide___DeFi_Pulse.png)

-Fulcrum' trading volume in ETH on KyberNetwork spiked up to 26% compared to the previous month.
+Fulcrum's trading volume in ETH on KyberNetwork spiked up to 26% compared to the previous month.

 ## Visual Identity Updated